-When your child arrives please bring them into the Centre, that way we are sure they have arrived.
-Children who arrive after 9.00 am will need to go to the Administration Office so a late absence can be entered before going to Kindergarten.
+When your child arrives please bring them into the classroom, that way we are sure they have arrived.
 Your child should be picked up at the end of the day promptly.
 Young children easily become distressed if they think you have forgotten them!
-If you are unavoidably detained, please contact the Kindergarten Centre.
+If you are unavoidably detained, please contact ECE 1.

-Administration Office 9642 5000 Kindergarten 9642 5007
+Administration Office 9642 5000 ECE 1 9642 5007